 Unlike feral donkeys, domesticated donkeys can be quite sweet and gentle animals – making them a great pet!
 When their needs are taken care of properly, a donkey can be the best pet you’ve ever had.

+What do donkeys eat when they happen to live a life of leisure?
 As mentioned, donkeys are herbivores and need a lot of plant fiber.
 Making sure to feed them a diet that is high in fiber and low in sugar is the best way to keep them healthy and avoid weight gain and medical issues.
 Barley straw is a great option along with Meadow hay or seed hay.

 However, it’s important to avoid feeding donkeys cereal grain, as they may develop gastric ulcers from these.
 Many other foods can be harmful to donkeys such as bread, rotting fruit, chicken feed, and horse nuts, and should all be avoided.
 It is also important to provide them with mineral supplementation in the form of a mineral lick, which can be placed near their water supply.